sergiogrubio/hangmanPython/README.md

 # hangmanPython
-A hanfman game just to practice with Python after taking Python for Everybody Specialization (Coursera) by Charles Russell Severance.
+A hangman game just to practice with Python after taking Python for Everybody Specialization (Coursera) by Charles Russell Severance.

 Words are downloaded from this [link](http://data.pr4e.org/intro.txt).